anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent is a new component in the BRSKI context.
 It provides connectivity between the pledge and the domain registrar and reuses the endpoints of the domain registrar side already specified in {{RFC8995}}.
 It facilitates the exchange of data objects between the pledge and the domain registrar, which are the voucher request/response objects, the enrollment request/response objects, as well as related status objects.
-For the communication the registrar-agent utilizes communication endpoints provided by the pledge.
+For the communication with the pledge the registrar-agent utilizes communication endpoints provided by the pledge.
 The transport in this specification is based on HTTP but may also be done using other transport mechanisms.
-This new component changes the general interaction between the pledge and the domain registrar as shown in {{exchangesfig_uc2_2}}.
+This new component changes the general interaction between the pledge and the domain registrar as shown in {{uc2figure}}.

-The registrar-agent is expected to already possess an LDevID(RegAgt) to authenticate towards the domain registrar.
+The registrar-agent is expected to already possess an LDevID(RegAgt) to authenticate to the domain registrar.
-The registrar-agent will use this LDevID(RegAgt) when establishing the TLS session with the domain registrar in the context of for TLS client-side authentication.
+The registrar-agent will use this LDevID(RegAgt) when establishing the TLS session with the domain registrar for TLS client authentication.
 The LDevID(RegAgt) EE certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{exchanges_uc2_1}}.
 Note that this is an additional requirement for issuing the certificate, as {{IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
 In BRSKI-PRM, the SKID is used in favor of a certificate fingerprint to avoid additional computations.

-Using an LDevID for TLS client-side authentication is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
+Using an LDevID for TLS client authentication is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
 The use of the LDevID(RegAgt) allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and adopt the internal handling accordingly.
 As BRSKI-PRM uses authenticated self-contained data objects between the pledge and the domain registrar, the binding of the pledge identity to the request object is provided by the data object signature employing the pledge's IDevID.
 The objects exchanged between the pledge and the domain registrar used in the context of this specifications are JOSE objects